alphagov/search-v2-infrastructure/README.md

 resources.
 You can also run plans for other modules locally.

 > **Warning**
-> A gitignored .terraform.credentials.d directory is included in the repository, which is mounted
+> Gitignored `.terraform.credentials.d` and `.google.credentials.d` directories are included in the
-> into the devcontainer's home folder for terraform login to store Terraform Cloud tokens into (so
+> repository, which are mounted into the devcontainer's home folder for `terraform login`/`gcloud
-> they persist across container rebuilds).
-This directory will contain sensitive information, so do
+> login` to store credentials into (so they persist across container rebuilds).
+These directories
-> not stop it being gitignored or force any files within to be checked in.
+> will contain sensitive information, so do not stop them being gitignored or force any files within
+> to be checked in.